reem-shaikh/70DaysOfCode/notes/aptitude/sqlsession/README.md

 4. run this command `select * from books;` and viola your books table will be displayed in the terminal.
 ![](s7890.PNG)

+> Note that: you can now view all the tables from that file, by going into that database and typing `show tables`;

 # STRING FUNCTIONS
 ### CONCAT
 Combining two columns